The Definitive Guide to Context-Aware Encoding

 Adaptive Bitrate Streaming vs. Context-Aware Encoding

 It is impossible to discuss context-aware encoding without acknowledging adaptive bitrate streaming.
-The two have some overlap that is certainly worth mentioning.
+The two have some overlap that are certainly worth mentioning.

 Let’s take a look at how adaptive bitrate streaming and context-aware encoding are related.